PopovMP/request-service/README.md

 # Make GET and POST requests with default headers and parse the response

-**request-service** sends GET and POST request with some automations:
+**request-service** sends `GET` and `POST` request with some automations:
-  - sets default Content-Type header depending on the data type
+  - sets default `Content-Type` header depending on the data type
-  - sets the Content-Length header
+  - sets the `Content-Length` header
-  - parses the received data depending on the incoming headers to JSON, Buffer, or string.
+  - parses the received data depending on the incoming headers to `JSON`, `Buffer`, or a `string`.
-  - provides the Request/Response properties in teh callback
+  - provides the Request / Response properties in the callback

 Homepage: https://github.com/popovmp/request-service#readme